Snowy 2.0 Pumped Storage Power Station

-Snowy 2.0 Pumped Storage Power Station or Snowy Hydro 2.0 or simply Snowy 2.0 is a pumped-hydro battery megaproject in New South Wales, Australia.
+Snowy 2.0 Pumped Storage Power Station (Snowy Hydro 2.0 or simply Snowy 2.0) is a pumped-hydro battery megaproject in New South Wales, Australia.
 The dispatchable generation project expands upon the original Snowy Mountains Scheme (ex post facto Snowy 1.0) connecting two existing dams through a 27 km underground tunnel and a new, underground pumped-hydro power station.
-It is expected to supply 2.2 gigawatts of capacity and about 350,000 megawatt-hours of large-scale storage to the national electricity market.
+The project is led by public company Snowy Hydro Limited.
+Snowy 2.0 is expected to last for at least 100 years, and supply 2.2 gigawatts of capacity and about 350 gigawatt-hours of large-scale storage to the national electricity market.
 It is the largest renewable energy project under construction in Australia.
 It includes one of the largest and deepest cavern excavations ever undertaken.
-It also includes the longest tunnels (at 27 kilometres in length) of any pumped-hydro station ever built.
+It also includes the longest tunnels (at 27 km) of any pumped-hydro station ever built.

-It is designed for grid stabilization, to be a backup at times of peak demand, and for when solar and wind energy are not providing sufficient power.
+It is designed for grid stabilization, to be a backup at times of peak demand, and overnight, and during a wet and windless day or week, for when solar and wind energy are not providing sufficient power.
 It provides valuable firming capability.
 Snowy Hydro acts like a giant battery by absorbing, storing, and dispatching energy.
 Snowy 2.0 can be "switched on" very quickly.
 The battery is designed to operate for up to 175 hours of temporary supply.
+Snowy 2.0 is directly connected to the rest of the Snowy Mountains Hydroelectric system via rivers and tunnels, including the large storage at Lake Eucumbene, which provides large operational flexibility to meet both generation and irrigation requirements.
 It is Australia's largest energy project, estimated to cost 12 billion Australian dollars and projected to generate 10% of the nation's energy.

-The Australian grid will need about 660 GWh of storage by 2050.
-Claims that Snowy 2 offers more than half of this have been challenged.
-One analysis of actual storage capacity of Snowy 2.0 estimates capacity to be around 40 GWh when operating in full reticulation mode (no loss of water to river flows).